 By now, most of our cold weather greens should be ending their growing season.
 Produce like lettuce, cabbage, spinach and kale are just about done.
 Once these plants start to flower (a process called bolting), the quality of the leaves starts to diminish and the plants usually die soon after.
 With leafy greens, blooming is a good indicator that it is time to replant.
 Onions should also be ready to harvest by now – we harvested ours at Big Tex Urban Farms about three weeks ago.
 Potatoes won’t be far behind the onions, and the way to tell when both onions and potatoes are ready to be harvested is to watch for the foliage to begin dying off.
 Strawberries should still have a few weeks to a month before they start to fade, but they too will need to be replaced in the summer months.
 When you do pull out your old veggie plants, there is no reason to let them go to waste – they will be a great addition to your compost pile.
-If you don’t have a compost pile yet, I strongly recommend starting one as there is no better soil nutrient source than fresh compost.

 Once you have your cool season veggies removed, you need to have a plan in place to keep the harvest going.
 The first thing I recommend you do is add a two-inch layer of compost to the top of each bed that will be replanted.
 Work the compost in with a tiller or a shovel as best you can.
 You need to be obsessive about adding organic matter every chance you get in order to keep your beds as productive as possible.
 This is also a great time to pull any weeds that may have started growing in your garden.
 After you have your beds prepared, it’s time to start planting.